vjammi/datastructures/src/main/java/ds/patterns/trees/narray/readme.md

 N-Array (Generic Trees)
-Generic trees are a collection of nodes where each node is a data structure that consists of records and a list of references to its children(duplicate references are not allowed).
+Generic trees are a collection of nodes where each listNode is a data structure that consists of records and a list of references to its children(duplicate references are not allowed).
-Unlike the linked list, each node stores the address of multiple nodes.
-Every node stores address of its children and the very first node’s address will be stored in a separate pointer called root.
+Unlike the linked list, each listNode stores the address of multiple nodes.
+Every listNode stores address of its children and the very first listNode’s address will be stored in a separate pointer called root.
 The Generic trees are the N-ary trees which have the following properties:
-1. Many children at every node.
+1. Many children at every listNode.
-2. The number of nodes for each node is not known in advance.
+2. The number of nodes for each listNode is not known in advance.

 Node Definition
 ```